 There is a larger infotainment screen now comes with with Apple CarPlay and Android Auto, but otherwise there are no changes in terms of tech: one USB port inside the cabin, plus two 12V sockets.
 There’s also a household power socket in the centre console to run a laptop if necessary.
 And don't forget the new-look instrument panel, with analogue dials flanking a 4.2-inch LCD info display with digital speedo readout and several other new functions.

-And last but not least, the HiLux now come with smart entry and smart start.
+And last but not least, the HiLux SR5 now comes standard with smart entry and smart start.
 No more searching for keys in pockets or bags, get in, push a button and you’re away.

 The HiLux is available as a Single, Extra and Double-Cab, with the choice of 4x2 or 4x4.
 That makes a total of 33-variants - too much to all name - but they start at just under $25k for a Single Cab 4x2 Workmate with a manual transmission to give you an idea.